3 Bookish Things Tag

 • Bookish Subscription Boxes.
 I just don’t understand these.
 Why would I subscribe to a book box subscription when I can just buy books I know I’ll love.
 And if this blog post has taught you anything, it’s that I definitely don’t need the subscription for the bookmarks.
 I wouldn’t use them anyway.

-• The Hunger Games.
+• The Hunger Games Series by Suzanne Collins.
 I had a hard time figuring out this once, primarily because I didn’t even have these books on my shelf anymore!
 I donated them to the local library last year, and while I am probably going to get some hate for saying this, I can’t say I miss them.
 I read the first novel, and it was alright, but I just didn’t think it warranted all the hype.
 I tried to get into the second book and didn’t.
 When I caved and watched the movies, I realized I probably wasn’t missing out on much.
 For the record, I am not really a fan of the dystopia genre anyways.

 3 Popular Bookish Opinions